swapnildawange/invoice-service/Readme.md

 ## invoice-system

+# Steps to follow :

 `make start` to start postgresql in docker container

+`make createdb` to create invoice database

+`make migrateup` to intiate required tables

 `make run  ` to start the invoice-system on http://localhost:8080

-# craete tables
-to create users and invoice table run the query present in psql.sql file

 # API's